Actos Lawsuit Attorney in Columbia

 Sufferers who developed congestive heart failure or bladder cancer after taking Actos have filed claims against Takeda on numerous counts, complaining that the company failed to warn the public of the drug’s potential risks and even took steps to conceal the information.
 Despite the large number of claims against the company, Takeda refuses to recall Actos or admit its relationship to bladder cancer.

 After years of litigation, bladder cancer victims are finally obtaining compensation for their suffering.
 In 2015, Takeda made a $2.4 billion settlement to those the drug injured.
 If a doctor diagnosed you or a loved one with bladder cancer after taking Actos, you may have a right to a portion of the settlement.
-Contact Discepolo LLP today to discuss your options with an experienced local lawyer.
+Contact Discepolo Firm today to discuss your options with an experienced local lawyer.
 With years of experience handling cases against large manufacturers, we have the skill and resources to support your fight against negligent drug companies like Takeda.